 Fortunately, the following strategies can help an e-commerce business to increase its average order value:

 1. Price increases

-An online seller can easily increase its average order value by raising the prices on its products.
+An online seller can easily increase its average order value by raising the prices of its products.
 In theory, increasing product prices will lead to higher revenue and higher average order value.
-On the other hand, higher prices may discourage customers from making purchases, which will eventually result in lower revenues.
+On the other hand, higher prices may discourage customers from making purchases, resulting in lower revenues.
 Therefore, the feasibility of the strategy must be carefully evaluated before its implementation.